Kia Stinger (2018-2022) Review

 "We’ve championed the Kia Stinger V6 throughout, but it’s not going to win your heart if you’re after excellent fuel economy."

-Kia has a good reputation for reliability and its seven-year/100,000 mile warranty helps give peace of mind against any manufacturer faults.
-In the latest HonestJohn.co.uk Satisfaction Index, Kia placed 4th, scoring 89.6% for overall satisfaction.
+Kia has a good reputation for reliability and its seven-year/100,000 mile warranty is proof of the company's confidence in its products.
+In the latest HonestJohn.co.uk Satisfaction Index, Kia placed 8th, scoring 90.13% for overall satisfaction.

 The Kia Stinger diesel attracts the lowest insurance groups, with the GT Line attracting a 32 rating, and the GT Line S seeing that rise to insurance group 34.

-"The highest mileage Kia Stinger models in the classifieds are now available for less than £20,000, with the majority of those being 2.2-litre diesel models in GT Line trim."
+"The highest mileage Kia Stinger models in the classifieds are now available from £15,000, with the majority of those being 2.2-litre diesel models in GT Line trim."

-If you’re after the 3.3-litre V6 then you’ll start to find these in the classifieds from around £30,500.
-Kia offers the Stinger in some fairly wild colours, with oranges and yellows possible, these certainly eye-catching, but if you’re buying one remember you’ll be limiting your potential pool of buyers significantly when you come to sell it.
+Kia offered the Stinger in some fairly wild colours, with oranges and yellows possible, these certainly eye-catching, but if you’re buying one remember you’ll be limiting your potential pool of buyers significantly when you come to sell it.

 Kia Stinger GT Line models come with 18-inch alloy wheels on the outside, while inside they get leather upholstery, an eight-way powered memory driver’s seat, eight-inch touchscreen sat-nav with Apple CarPlay and Android Auto, a head-up display, front and rear parking sensors, a rear parking camera and heated front seats.

-To that long list, Kia Stinger GT Line S cars add heated outer rear seats, a sunroof, wireless phone charging, a 360-degree camera, 15-speaker Harman Kardon stereo, LED headlights with dynamic cornering function and a powered tailgate.
+To that long list, the Kia Stinger GT Line S adds heated outer rear seats, a sunroof, wireless phone charging, a 360-degree camera, 15-speaker Harman Kardon stereo, LED headlights with dynamic cornering function and a powered tailgate.

 Ask the heycar experts: common questions